Jake McGann

-Jake McGann (born 1990) is an English voice actor who has appeared in Doctor Who audio dramas.
+Jake McGann, also known as Sonny McGann, is an English voice actor who has appeared in Doctor Who audio dramas.

 Doctor Who

 In 2007, he appeared in two Doctor Who audio dramas starring his father as the Doctor: Immortal Beloved and The Girl Who Never Was, before playing the title role in the 2009 audio, An Earthly Child, where he played the Doctor's great-grandson Alex Campbell.
 He reprised his role in the audio dramas Relative Dimensions and To the Death.

 Family

 He is the second and younger son of actor Paul McGann and Annie Milner.
 He has an elder brother, Joseph McGann, born in 1988.
 He is the nephew of actors Joe, Mark and Stephen McGann.